15 fascinating Brisbane museums to lose yourself in

 A 25-minute drive from Brisbane’s CBD, the Brisbane Motor Museum is a must for rev heads.
 Heads will spin as a rotating mix of artworks, motoring gear and, of course, sensational automotives themselves, instil awe with every visit.

-From luxurious sports cars and vintage Rolls-Royces to itty bitty people movers, there’s a set of wheels to fall in love with wherever you look.
+From luxurious sports cars and vintage Rolls-Royces to itty-bitty people movers, there’s a set of wheels to fall in love with wherever you look.

 Address: 959 Nudgee Road, Banyo

 Located within the Victoria Barracks, the state’s oldest existing military barracks, the Army Museum South Queensland gathers a wide collection of artefacts from army life across the years.
-From taxidermy carrier pigeons to surveyor memorabilia and recreations of where army officers set up digs while on duty, the Brisbane museum provides profound perspective into the Australian Defence Force’s unwavering heroism.
+From taxidermy carrier pigeons to surveyor memorabilia and recreations of where army officers set up digs while on duty, the Brisbane museum provides a profound perspective into the Australian Defence Force’s unwavering heroism.

 Address: 80-86 Petrie Terrace, Brisbane